jochamsa/node-red-contrib-husqvarna-automower-connect/README.md

     - parkForDurationOfTime
     - resumeSchedule
     - startMowing
-- msg.duration: Duration in minutes (only for optional 'startMowing' and required for 'parkForDurationOfTime' action)
+- msg.duration: Duration in minutes (only required for 'startMowing' and 'parkForDurationOfTime' actions)

 ## Example flow